NeolifeDevAfrica/Neolife-Payment-Notification/docs/sms-notifications/index.md

 # Steps For Setting Up A New SMS Notification In Banks Project

 Most providers don’t send a standard notification using our endpoint channel.
-For cases like these, they usually send us an sms or email of payment transactions which we then consume and send to our messages table which is then saved into Exigo.
+For cases like these, they usually send us an sms or email of payment transactions which we then consume and send to our messages table in mdw which is then saved into Exigo.
 Follow the steps below to achieve the flow.

 ### Step 1